 The Hub Hazelwell (ACTS)

-ACTS( Allens Croft Twilight Support) is focussed on helping to get people out and about by providing varied activities that enable individuals to make friends, reduce isolation and improve wellbeing.
+ACTS( Allens Croft Twilight Support) is focused on enabling individuals to get out and about by providing opportunities that encourage individuals to make friends, reduce isolation and to improve overall well-being.

 Thrive Together Birmingham